AlexandreHiroyuki/MovingAveragePlus/README.md

 A C++ library that implements a variety of moving averages on the Arduino platform.

-This library is listed in the official Arduino library manager, and you can also find it at [Arduino Library List](https://www.arduinolibraries.info/libraries/moving-average-library)
+This library is listed in the official [Arduino Library Manager](https://www.arduino.cc/reference/en/libraries/moving-average-library/), and you can also find it at [Arduino Library List](https://www.arduinolibraries.info/libraries/moving-average-library)

 ## Documentation